tremor-rs/tremor-www-docs/course/debugging/index.md

 Note:
 Once you start an investigation try to see it through, when seeking help be inquisitive and try to stay informed.
 More often then not the path of the journey to a resolution is more important than the outcome.

 >>>

+### The business side

+* Tension between MTTR and throw investation
+* No right answer
+* Needs compromise

+Note:
+When in a life situation there are opposing interests.
+Often the primary business interest is to keep the MTTR (mean time to recover) low while we might want to investigate carefully.

+---

+### recover

+* recovery can destroy evidence
+* makes debugging hard or impossible
+* can lead to never fixed bugs

+Note:
+If we recover to satisfy the business need we can loose evidence and end up in a repeating cycle of reoccurring incidents.

+---

+### investigate

+* can destroy the business
+* makes production hard or impossible
+* can lead to never fixed bugs

+Note:
+If we only focus on investigating the issue we can end up killing the business, which is not great, and makes it also impossible to fix a bug.

+### compromise

+* negotiate
+* preserve evidence
+* prepare

+Note:
+So what can we do, there are a few things.
+Understand the business impact and negotiate a middle ground, we need both continuity and a long term resolution.

+The second part is preserve as much evidence as possible.
+Can we store logs? can we make a machine snapshot? can we perhaps move production load to a fresh system?

+Prepare: make sure that the next time the incident pops up you are prepared, have a standby instance to fail over, do additional debugging, have spare capacity.
+That takes away the pressure.

+>>>